larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 description: "Creating cocoapods specs can be difficult if you are new to cocoapods or haven't created a spec before.
 Here is a collection of documentation links, steps and tips for successfully creating a cocoapods pod spec file for your open source component."
 ---

+_Update 4-15-2013: Updated for changes that came with v0.18.x and v0.17 since this page is now linked to on [cocoapods.org](http://docs.cocoapods.org/guides/index.html)._

-_Note: Cocoapods is all very new and in rapid development (currently v0.16.1 as of this writing), if you are in the know and any of the below is wrong or incorrect, please let me know and I'll change it._
+_Note: Cocoapods is all very new and in rapid development (currently v0.18.1 as of this update), if you are in the know and any of the below is wrong or incorrect, please let me know and I'll change it._

 {% img left /images/posts/cocoapods/cocoapods_logo.png 200 200 %}If you're reading this there is a good chance you have at least heard of [Cocoapods](http://cocoapods.org).
 For the uninitiated, Cocoapods is a dependency manager for Mac and iOS projects built on Ruby and based on the Ruby community's "[rubygem bundler](http://gembundler.com)".
 Each "pod" has a "spec" that is utilized in order to know how to integrate a given component with your project and resolve any dependencies your project may have with other libraries.
 I'll be referring to these from here on out as either a "podspec" or more simply - a "spec".

 Since I've had some trouble easily writing my podspecs in the past (and have run into poorly-tested specs in the specs repository), I have put together a collection of knowledge on the things I have learned while building and testing my podspecs.<!-- more -->

 I'm assuming that you already have cocoapods installed, and that you are looking to build and test a new `.podspec` file for a component.

+Let's get started!

+##Table of Contents
+* list element with functor item
+{:toc}

 ##What is a Spec?
 The basis behind how cocoapods is able to function is on a project's "podspec".
 Podspecs are created by maintainers of a project (or sometimes just other developers who want to use a component as a pod) and submitted to a public repository of specs in an organized git repository on github.